slickframework/documentation/source/packages/di.md

 Definitions are entries in an array that instruct the container on how to create the correspondent object instance or value.

-Every container MUST have a definition list (associative array) to be crated and you SHOULD always use the `Slick\Di\ContainerBuilder` to create your container.
+Every container MUST have a definition list (associative array) to be created and you SHOULD always use the `Slick\Di\ContainerBuilder` to create your container.

 Lets create our `dependencies.php` file that will contain our dependencies definitions: